vantrongho/vantrongho/README.md

 - 👀 I’m interested in math, coding, music, and vloging.
 - 🌱 I’m currently learning web developer.
 - 💞️ I’m looking to collaborate on building a website.
-- 📫 Reach me via email please :)
+- 📫 Reach me via Gmail or LinkedIn

 <!---
 vantrongho/vantrongho is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.